-Inflammation of the pancreas is called pancreatitis.
-The pancreas is a gland located behind the stomach.
-It contains exocrine cells making digestive enzymes for digestion and endocrine glands producing hormones, such as insulin and glucagon, for glucose metabolism.
+Pancreatitis in children is caused by an inflammation in the pancreas, a leaf-shaped gland located behind the stomach.
+The pancreas contains exocrine cells that secrete digestive enzymes and endocrine cells producing hormones, such as insulin and glucagon, which participate in glucose metabolism.

-Pancreatitis can be acute or chronic.
-Acute pancreatitis is a sudden and short-term inflammation of the pancreas, while chronic pancreatitis is a persistent long-term pancreatic inflammation.
-Both types of pancreatitis can destroy the pancreatic tissue and result in complications, such as malnutrition and diabetes in children.
+Pancreatitis can either be acute or chronic.
+Acute pancreatitis is a sudden and short-term inflammation of the pancreatic tissue, while chronic pancreatitis is a persistent and long-term pancreatic inflammation.
+Both types of pancreatitis can damage the pancreatic tissue and result in complications such as malnutrition and diabetes in children.

-Read this post to know about causes, symptoms, complications, diagnosis, treatment, and prevention of pancreatitis in children.
+Read this post to learn about causes, symptoms, complications, diagnosis, treatment, and prevention of pancreatitis in children.

 Signs And Symptoms Of Pancreatitis In Children